Mainline Protestant: Social issues

-Many mainline denominations are active in voicing perspectives on social issues.
-Almost all mainline denominations are gender-inclusive and ordain women.
+Many Mainline denominations are active in voicing perspectives on social issues.
+Almost all Mainline denominations are gender-inclusive and ordain women.

-Politically, mainline churches are also active.
-While no particular candidate can be endorsed, mainline churches often invite political speakers.
-At the 2016 General Conference for the African Methodist Episcopal Church, a historically Black denomination which also identifies as mainline, Hillary Clinton was invited to offer an address for the delegates and clergy.
+Politically, Mainline churches are also active.
+While no particular candidate can be endorsed, Mainline churches often invite political speakers.
+Then New York mayoral candidate (and eventual mayor) Zohran Mamdani was invited to address the congregations at First Baptist Church of Crown Heights and Greater Allen Cathedral (affiliated with the African Methodist Episcopal Church, a historically Black denomination which also identifies as Mainline) in 2025.

 Abortion

 The Episcopal Church (TEC), Presbyterian Church (USA) (PCUSA), Unitarian Universalist Association (UUA), and United Church of Christ (UCC) are members of the Religious Coalition for Reproductive Choice.
 The United Methodist Church (UMC) and Evangelical Lutheran Church in America (ELCA) support exceptions, when abortion may be necessary, but do not endorse the procedure.
 Other denominations, such as the Church of the Brethren and Mennonite Church USA, are against abortion.

 Human sexuality

-Many mainline churches recognize, bless and/or perform same-sex marriages, including the ELCA, TEC, PC(USA), Society of Friends (Quaker), UUA, UCC, the Anglican Church of Canada, Evangelical Lutheran Church in Canada, and United Church of Canada.

-In 2015, the Mennonite Church Canada saw its first same-sex marriage in one of its congregations.

-The American Baptist Churches USA allows each congregation the freedom to decide for itself.
-Some congregations of the Church of the Brethren have also voted to perform same-gender marriages although the national denomination opposes this practice.

-The Mennonite Church USA, Metropolitan Community Church, and Moravian Church Northern Province license or ordain openly gay clergy.
-The Western Jurisdiction of the UMC also elected the denomination's first openly gay bishop in 2016.

-The ELCA, TEC, PC(USA), UCC, UUA, Anglican Church of Canada, ELCIC, and United Church of Canada also ordain openly transgender clergy; the United Methodist Church has allowed the ordination of openly transgender clergy since 2007.
+In the context of the gay liberation movement and the declassification of homosexuality as a disease by the American Psychiatric Association in 1973, these studies prompted various Progressive Christians churches and denominations to recognize the rights of LGBTQ people within the Church and in society.
+In some denominations, this recognition has come through the development of affirming networks of churches, universities and seminaries.
+These include American Baptists Concerned for Sexual Minorities in 1972 (replaced by the Association of Welcoming and Affirming Baptists in 1993) by members of the American Baptist Churches USA, UCC Coalition for Lesbian/Gay Concerns in 1972 (renamed Open and Affirming Coalition UCC in 2014) by members of the United Church of Christ, Lutherans Concerned for Gay People in 1974 (renamed ReconcilingWorks in 2012) by members of the Evangelical Lutheran Church in America, Presbyterians for Gay Concerns in 1974 and More Light Churches Network in 1992 (merged and renamed More Light Presbyterians in 1999) by members of the Presbyterian Church (USA), Affirmation: United Methodists for Lesbian/Gay Concerns in 1975 and Reconciling Ministries Network in 1984 by members of the United Methodist Church, Brethren Mennonite Council for LGBT Interests and Supportive Communities Network in 1976 by members of the Mennonite Church USA.
+Some of these networks have become international, such as the Association of Welcoming and Affirming Baptists and Reconciling Ministries Network.
+Most Mainline Protestant denominations allow for the ordination LGBTQ ministers.